eclipse-keyple/keyple-plugin-pcsc-java-lib/README.md

-# Keyple Java Service
+# Keyple Java Plugin PC/SC

 ## Overview

-The **Keyple Service** Java library contains the core Keyple interfaces and classes.
+The **Keyple Java Plugin PC/SC** contains interfaces and classes to manage PC/SC readers within a Keyple application.

 This library **should be import explicitly** by the main application.